 - Unlimited document storage

 If businesses in Ohio miss important deadlines, such as annual report filings, they could be subject to harsh penalties.
-When hiring DoMyLLC as a registered agent, business owners can trust that their information will be uploaded to the online management system immediately upon delivery and that they will never miss an important deadline.
+When hiring DoMyLLC as an Ohio registered agent, business owners can trust that their information will be uploaded to the online management system immediately upon delivery and that they will never miss an important deadline.
 DoMyLLC allows business owners to focus on running their business instead of having to burden themselves with compliance paperwork.

 How To Change Your Ohio Registered Agent